 - Tour of the Genentech South San Francisco research and development laboratories

 - Networking opportunities to connect attendees with top Genentech researchers

 - Travel accommodations and honorarium for award recipients

-Interested 4th year graduate students are encouraged to submit a CV and short (1-3 pages) research summary to: [email protected].
+Interested 4th year graduate students from U.S. universities are encouraged to submit a CV and short (1-3 pages) research summary here.

 Applications should be submitted as a single PDF document with identifying name and institution in the file description (example: “Surname-Firstname-Institution”).

 Applications for 2020 must be received by December 31, 2019 for consideration.

 Finalists will be contacted in January and awardees will be notified in March for the spring symposium (end April/early May, 2020).
 For more information, please email [email protected] or download our 2020 general information flyer.

 Congratulations to our 2019 symposium participants!

 2019 Keynote Speaker